croct-tech/plug-js/docs/quick-start.md

 </script>
 ```

-Let's break this example down into parts.
-First, we introduced a button that calls the function `askBirthDate`.
+Now, let's break this example down a little and understand what's going on.
+First, we introduce a button to call the
-Then, we store the date of birth that the visitor informed in the variable "birthDate" and finally save the birth date
+function `askBirthDate`.
+We then store the birth date answered in the variable `birthDate` and finally enrich the
-to the visitor's profile.
+visitor's profile with that information.

 Note that you did not have to provide an ID to persist information about the anonymous user because the SDK took care
 of that for you.

-Now let's show the visitor's age based on the birth date entered:
+We can now show the visitor's age based on the entered birth date:

 ```html
 <button onclick="askBirthDate()">Ask my birth date</button>